 Quarter the tomatoes (peeled or otherwise) and put them in a food processor or blender.
 Process until they’re a soupy, pulpy mess.
 The further you are able to process them, the finer your sauce.
 Once you’ve processed the tomatoes, put them into a fine strainer over a bowl and let them water and juices drain out.
 Gently stir and press the pulp so all the water and juice drains out.
 Simmer the strained pulp until it reaches your preferred consistency, then can.
 Either can, freeze or enjoy the tomato juice.

 Below, the peels, seeds and cores from about 15 pounds of tomatoes.
-I feed them to my chickens but as noted above, I could have peeled the tomatoes separately and dried the peels.
+I fed this particular batch to my chickens but as noted above, I could have peeled the tomatoes separately and dried the peels.

 Use the freezing or boiling method to peel the tomatoes.
 As noted above, retain the peels and dry them to make tomato powder or use them to infuse vinegar.
 Then cut the tomato in half and manually remove the core and seeds.
 You’ll have a hard time getting every single seed, but you can get a lot of them.
 Put the seed glop in a finer strainer placed over a bowl.
 Gently press the glop to release any juices.